Root Rot Treatment: 7 Steps to Save a Dying Plant Fast

 • Slimy or falling apart

-Cut about 1cm above the rot, into healthy tissue.
+Cut about 1 cm above the rot, into healthy tissue.
 Healthy roots are white or light tan and feel firm.

 Using sterilized scissors to trim away black rotted roots from a plant

-⚠️ Critical: Sterilize your scissors with rubbing alcohol between cuts.
+⚠️ Critical: sterilize your scissors with rubbing alcohol between cuts.
 Otherwise, you’re just spreading the fungus to healthy tissue.

-4 Treat with Hydrogen Peroxide (Highly Recommended)
+Step 4: Treat with Hydrogen Peroxide (Highly Recommended)

 This step is optional but I strongly recommend it.
 Hydrogen peroxide kills remaining fungal spores and adds oxygen to the root zone, which helps recovery.